 Rape and Domestic Violence: The law criminalizes rape of men and women, including spousal rape.
 The law defines rape as the commission of any sexual act under coercive circumstances.
-The courts tried numerous cases of rape during the year, and the government generally enforced court sentences that ranged between five and 45 years' imprisonment.
+The courts tried numerous cases of rape during the year.
+The government generally enforced court sentences of those convicted, which ranged between five and 45 years' imprisonment.
 Factors hampering rape prosecutions included limited police capacity and the withdrawal of allegations by victims after filing charges.
-Victims often withdrew charges because they received compensation from the accused; succumbed to family pressure, shame, or threats; or became discouraged by the length of time involved in prosecuting a case.
+Survivors often withdrew charges because they received compensation from the accused; succumbed to family pressure, shame, or threats; or became discouraged by the length of time involved in prosecuting a case.